 - A. An application fee shall be established by ASHP and shall be assessed to the program at the time of application for pre-candidate or candidate status. - B. An annual accreditation fee, established by ASHP, shall be assessed for accredited residency programs and those programs in a pre-candidate, candidate, or conditional status.
 The annual fee is based on a calendar year.
 This fee begins as soon as a program has filed an application for accreditation (it will be prorated for the first year, based on the number of months remaining in the calendar year, from point of application).
-The fee schedule is posted on the ASHP web site.
-(EXHIBIT XX?) - C. Multiple-Site Residency Programs: Residency programs determined to be Multiple Practice-Site programs according to definitions provided are assessed additional accreditation fees according to an annually approved schedule of fees to account for complexity of surveying additional sites (see Exhibit XX), currently one-half of the annual fee for one program for each of the additional sites, in addition to the base fee.
+The fee schedule is posted on the ASHP web site. - C. A residency program that is conducted at multiple sites (where residents spend greater than 25% of the program time away from the Primary Practice Site) shall be assessed one-half of the annual fee for one program for each of the additional sites, in addition to the base fee. - D. PGY1 Community-based programs conducted at multiple Primary Practice Sites shall be assessed according to the published accreditation fee schedule.